-Trap & Treat® BOS 200® was used to remediate petroleum hydrocarbon impacted groundwater within fractured bedrock and overburden soil at a former retail gasoline site in North Carolina.
+Trap & Treat® BOS 200® was used to remediate petroleum hydrocarbon impacted groundwater within fractured bedrock and overburdened soil in a former retail gasoline site remediation project in GoForth, North Carolina.
 After a thorough remedial design characterization was completed, BOS 200® was surgically injected over two field events to successfully achieve the site cleanup goals.

 The site was formerly a general store with two 1,000 gallon USTs; the primary constituents of concern were Benzene, Toluene, Ethylbenzene, and Xylenes (BTEX).
 The shallow highly fractured phyllite schist bedrock is approximately 10 feet (ft) below ground surface (bgs).
 Groundwater is contained within the overburden and bedrock.
 The initial objective was to evaluate the performance of BOS 200® injections in bedrock to achieve the North Carolina 2B x 10 groundwater clean-up goals.
 If successful, the application would be expanded to the overburden.
 Monitoring wells were screened in the overburden, bedrock, and across the overburden/bedrock interface.
 The conceptual model theorized that hydrocarbon mass resided at the overburden/bedrock interface and was contributing to groundwater exceedances in bedrock.